awsdocs/amazon-chime-sdk-developer-guide/doc_source/start-call-recording.md

 *Default value* – None

 **Destination\.Location**
 *Description* – A valid Amazon S3 bucket and an optional Amazon S3 key prefix\.
-The bucket must have access to the Amazon Chime Voice Connector service principal, voiceconnector\.chime\.amazonaws\.com\.
+The bucket must have permissions to the Amazon Chime Voice Connector service principal, voiceconnector\.chime\.amazonaws\.com\.
-*Allowed values* – A valid Amazon S3 path for which Amazon Chime has access to the `s3:PutObject` and `s3:PutObjectAcl` actions\.
+*Allowed values* – A valid Amazon S3 path for which Amazon Chime SDK has permisions to the `s3:PutObject` and `s3:PutObjectAcl` actions\.
 *Required* – Yes
 *Default value* – None

 ## Specifying a recording destination<a name="recording-destination"></a>

-Amazon Chime delivers call recordings to your Amazon S3 bucket\.
+Amazon Chime SDK delivers call recordings to your Amazon S3 bucket\.
 The bucket must belong to your AWS account\.
 You specify the bucket's location in the `Destination` parameter of the `StartCallRecording` action\.
 The `Type` field in the the `Destination` parameter must be `S3`\.
 The `Location` field consists of your Amazon S3 bucket, plus an optional object\-key prefix in which the call recording is delivered\.

 The SIP media application uses the specified `Location`, the call leg’s date and time, the transaction ID, and the call ID to format the Amazon S3 object key\.
 The `StartCallRecording` action response returns the full Amazon S3 object key\.

 When you only provide the Amazon S3 bucket in the `Location` field, the SIP media application appends a default prefix, `Amazon-Chime-SMA-Call-Recordings`, to the Amazon S3 path\.
-The SIP media application also appends the year, month, and day of the call to help organize the recordings\.
+The SIP media application also appends the year, month, and day of the call's start time to help organize the recordings\.
 The following example shows the general format of an Amazon S3 path with the default prefix\.
 This example uses `myRecordingBucket` as the `Location` value\.

 ```
 myRecordingBucket/Amazon-Chime-SMA-Call-Recordings/2019/03/01/2019–03–01–17–10–00–010_c4640e3b–1478–40fb-8e38–6f6213adf70b_7ab7748e–b47d–4620-ae2c–152617d3333c.wav